pavannaik3009/Business-Data-Visualization/README.md

 ```
 We use pandas to merge all the monthly files and generate a combined csv file.
 To select a few
-Airlines of interest pandas is used to extract the required information and finally only the
+Airlines of interest.
+Pandas is used to extract the required information and finally only the
 data required for those airlines are concatenated into a single data frame and a final csv file
 of interest is generated.
 ```